 As the teaching profession is an ever-changing process, coaching cycles are imperative for the transitions that teachers must go through.

 Coaching is whole group and individual in nature, designed to ultimately support the teachers so they may support their students.

 How does instructional coaching work?

-Teacher Support: Provide many different types of support to the teachers
+- Teacher Support: Provide many different types of support for the teachers

 - Instructional Strategies: Provide teachers with guidance in planning of instructional practices and strategies

 - Program Implementation Strategies: Guide program implementation and monitor additional support

 - Collaboration/Grade-Level Planing: Facilitate meetings with teachers, administrators, and school staff

 - Knowledge and Skills: Support the development of teachers’ knowledge and skills as a means of deepening and expanding their expertise